datalad-handbook/book/docs/basics/101-119-sharelocal4.rst

    :command:`datalad update --how merge` is the DataLad equivalent of a :command:`git pull`.
-   Upon a simple :command:`datalad update`, the remote information is available on a branch separate from the master branch -- in most cases this will be ``remotes/origin/master``.
+   Upon a simple :command:`datalad update`, the remote information is available on a branch separate from the main branch -- in most cases this will be ``remotes/origin/main``.
    You can :command:`git checkout` this branch or run :command:`git diff` to explore the changes and identify potential merge conflicts.